JYang1997/sipser_notes/sipser_notes.md

 > **Theorem 4.22**
 > A language is decidable iff it is Turing-recognizable and co-Turing-recognizable.

-The basic idea is that the any string
+The basic idea is that the any string must either be in language A or its complement, hence one of the two machine must accept the string.
+Therefore, always halts.

 # Chapter 5 Reducibility
 > Written with [StackEdit](https://stackedit.io/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExMDM0NjU3OSwtODEyMzQxNDA0LDEwND
+eyJoaXN0b3J5IjpbLTk5NjQ1OTU0OSwtODEyMzQxNDA0LDEwND
 UyNzE5NzQsLTEwMzI1ODM2MzQsMzA1MjkyMDc0LC0xOTg5NzA1
 NDc2LDEyOTAyMzEyMDUsLTIwNjQ0OTAzNjIsLTE4MjM4OTI3NT
 csLTE0OTgyMzU5ODEsLTczMjg4MzAxNl19